dmison/workshop/learn-js/_steps/step0-about-programming.markdown

 title: About Programming
 permalink: step0/

-keywords:
-#  - term: package.json
-#    define: A `package.json` is the file used to store information about a Node.js project, such as its name and its dependencies.
-Read more [here](https://docs.npmjs.com/files/package.json).

-  - term: Document Object Model (DOM)
-    define:
-  - term: Application Programming Interface (API)
-    define: some definition
-  - term: Standard Library
-    define: some definition
-  - term: Web API
-    define: some definition
-  - term: variables
-    define: some definition
-  - term: operations
-    define: some definition
-  - term: conditionals
-    define: some definition
-  - term: loops
-    define: some definition
-  - term: functions
-    define: some definition
 ---

 So before we jump in lets have a quick chat about what programming actually is.